-“If you’re close to unconsciousness and are sick, you can breathe your vomit into your lungs, not be able to cough it back up and that can lead to death,” he says.
+“If you’re close to unconsciousness and are sick, you can breathe vomit into your lungs, and not be able to cough it back up.
+This can lead to death,” he says.
 “Violent vomiting can tear your throat too, meaning you can vomit blood.
 Usually, this settles on its own, but occasionally bleeding can be severe and life-threatening.”

-On the less serious end of the scale, drinking can make it more difficult to digest food and absorb vital nutrients.
-That’s because alcohol reduces the amount of digestive enzymes which the pancreas produces to help us to break down the fats and carbohydrates we eat (1).
+Drinking can also make it more difficult to digest food and absorb vital nutrients, particularly proteins and vitamins.1 That’s because alcohol reduces the amount of digestive enzymes which the pancreas produces to help us to break down the fats and carbohydrates we eat.1

-However, we’ve all heard other tips on how to ease the ill-effects of alcohol on your stomach and lessen a hangover.
+You may have heard suggestions for how you can avoid a stomach upset and ease the ill-effects of alcohol on your stomach.
 These include not mixing drinks, eating, drinking plenty of water and not mixing painkillers with alcohol.
 But do any of them actually work?

-Mixing drinks: The old adage says “beer after wine and you'll feel fine; wine after beer and you'll feel queer,” but is it true?
-Well, sort of.
-Mixing drinks makes it more difficult for you to keep track of what you’re consuming, so it’s likely you’ll end up drunker than you would just sticking to one type of drink.
-The drunker you are, the more likely you are to be physically sick and feel awful afterwards.
+Mixing drinks: Does mixing drinks really have an effect on how drunk you get?
+Mixing drinks makes it more difficult for you to keep track of what you’re consuming, so it’s likely you’ll drink more alcohol than you would just sticking to one type of drink.
+The more you drink, the more likely you are to be physically sick and feel hungover afterwards.
 “There’s little evidence that it would make the effects on your stomach any worse though,” says Dr Moriarty.

 Painkillers: While they’ll make a pounding head feel better, painkillers can have the opposite effect on your stomach.
 “Painkillers, such as aspirin, can further damage the lining of the gut,” says Dr Moriarty.
-“However, paracetamol is generally safe.”
-So before you reach for the pills, why not try an antacid, or a cup of mint tea, to settle your stomach instead?
+“Paracetamol is an effective pain killer.
+But rather than taking pills to settle an upset stomach after drinking, try an antacid, or a cup of mint tea instead.”